spanndemic/mobilecpptutorials/docs/_posts/2017-09-17-hello-world-app-part-3.md

 }
 ```

-Gradle will need to sync after editing these file, and afterward you should see a ‘jni’ folder in your project browser, as well as additional files in your java folder:
+Gradle will need to sync after editing these file, and afterward you should see additional files in the ‘cpp’ folder in your project browser:

 ![Android Studio After Gradle]({{ "/assets/images/hello-world-part-3/browser_after_gradle.png" | prepend:site.baseurl }} "Android Studio After Gradle")